squigglesql/squigglesql/README.md

 This class provides a generalized way to obtain Customer instances from database, regardless of matching criterias and the other tables involved in the query.
-Notice that all low-level record mapping code is hidden in this class, so the high-level `select` function does exactly as much as its names states - makes a select query to this table with a certain criteria.
+Notice that all low-level record mapping code is hidden in this class, so the high-level `select` function does exactly as much as its name states - makes a select query to this table with a specific criteria.
 You don't need to copy and paste big portions of the SQL code query over and over again just to customize selection criterias or join this table with the other tables, and we'll demonstrate it soon.

 ## Table joins